-The Technical Submissions must be submitted in the form described in the following sections and must materially conform to all of the design criteria and performance specifications set out in Volume 3 of this RFP and must identify and fully justify any proposed exceptions.
+The Technical Submissions must be submitted in the form described in the following sections and must materially conform to all of the design criteria and performance specifications set out in Schedule 5 of the Concession Agreement and must identify and fully justify any proposed exceptions.
+The Province reserves the right to not accept any proposed exceptions.